-The 10 Best Image Search Engines
+The 11 Best Image Search Engines

 Want an alternative to Google?

-Bing Image Search is a little different because you start out seeing a feed of popular/trending images.

-The layout and features are still pretty close to Google, though, and you’ll see similar results:
+The layout and features in Bing Image Search are still pretty close to Google, though, and you’ll see similar results:

 One interesting feature is the People filter, which lets you choose photos of people according to how they were photographed (just faces or head & shoulders).